dodoni/dodoni.github.io/Documentation.md

 Provide functionality for a generic Excel Add-In, i.e. extends [Excel-DNA](exceldna.codeplex.com) by _high-level_ methods, for example an object pool easy accessible in Excel, property/value Excel range queries etc.

 **Dodoni.XLIntegration**:
-Serves as Excel Add-In for the Dodoni.net project that provides UDF's (user defined functions) for most of the functionality of the Dodoni.net project.
+Serves as Excel Add-In for the Dodoni.net project that provides UDF's (user defined functions) for parts of the functionality of the Dodoni.net project.
 The source code is _not yet published_.

 ## 5. Further documentation
 * A documentation of the API of the Dodoni.net framework is part of the distribution.